github/octocatalog-diff/doc/optionsref.md

       <pre><code>--to-puppet-master-api-version STRING</code></pre>
     </td>
     <td valign=top>
-      Puppet Master API version (2 for Puppet 3.x, 3 for Puppet 4.x) for the to branch
+      Puppet Master API version (2 for Puppet 3.x, 3 for Puppet 4.x, 4 for Puppet Server >= 6.3.0) for the to branch
     </td>
     <td valign=top>
       Specify the API version to use for the Puppet Master.
 This makes it possible to authenticate to a